BelT26/1001-Souks/README.md

 The edit_maker view was returning a 'page not found' error when redirected to the city_detail view.
 I realised that this was because I was passing the city.id as an argument rather than the city name.

-At the moment the discounts for multibuy offers are only valid for items that do not have a colour selection or if the same colour is selected.
-This is not a problem at the moment as no items with a colour selection have multibuy discounts, however I will need to implement this functionality if the site owner does decide to apply discounts to items with different colours in the future.
+The discounts for multibuy offers were only valid for items that did not have a colour selection or if the same colour was selected.
+This was resolved with the assistance of Kevin from tutor support who suggested declaring the multibuy discount and item count outside of the loop that added the items to the basket.

 ## **Deployment**